 What’s the difference between Audible vs Kindle Unlimited?
-They’re almost completely different digital subscription services.
+They’re almost entirely different digital subscription services.
 Audible membership is for a person who likes to listen to books.
-Whereas, Kindle Unlimited program is primarily for reading Kindle ebooks.
+Whereas, the Kindle Unlimited program is primarily for reading Kindle ebooks.

 Yet, Audible is connected with Kindle Unlimited in a way.
 And also, Kindle Unlimited comes with some 40 thousand audiobook library.
 Of course, it’s not much compared to Audible’s around 200,000 audiobook supply, but it’s still something.